Welcome to Grove Medical Centre Online

 Online Access Guide

-If you wish to register for online access or are an existing user that wishes to update their access to include the online record assess then please complete the registration form below and return to reception along with ID.
-If you are wanting online services for someone under 16 please collect a proxy access form from reception.
+If you are over 16 yr old and wish to register for online access, or are an existing user that wishes to update their access to include the online record assess, then please complete the registration form below and return to reception along with ID.
+If you are wanting online services for someone under 11 please collect a proxy access form from reception.
+We do not offer online services for children aged 11-16.

 NHS APP!!!
 Download the new NHS App to access your online services - no need to attend the surgery to set up an account (over 18s only)